NethermindEth/Forta-Agents/PancakeSwap-Bots/Large-Delegators-Vote-Change/README.md

   The `THRESHOLDS` can be configured in the `thresholds.ts` file.
 - CAKE-10-1
   - Triggered when a `DelegateVotesChanged` event is detected and the difference between `newBalance` and `previousBalance` is above `LOW_THRESHOLD`.
-  - Severity is set to "Low".
+  - Severity is always set to "Low".
-  - Type is set to "Info".
+  - Type is always set to "Info".
   - Metadata contains:
     - `delegate`: The address of the delegate.
     - `previousBalance`: The previous vote balance of the delegate.